 Biden’s American Rescue Plan includes aid for businesses too.
 The plan introduces a new program for restaurants and bars.
 The new program will receive $25 billion in pandemic assistance grants.

 Additionally, the Payment Protection Program (PPP) will receive $7.25 billion.
 President Biden also announced program changes to make access to PPP loans more reasonable.
 With the program changes, more non-profits will now be allowed to apply to help cover their payroll costs and other expenses.
-You can read more about changes to the program here.

 What this means for gig workers